state-hiu/hiu.state.gov/about/careers/index.md

 ---
 # [About]({{ site.baseurl }}/about) / [Careers]({{ site.baseurl }}/about/careers)

-For general job opportunities, consult the USA Jobs website [https://usajobs.gov/](https://usajobs.gov).
+For general job opportunities, consult the [USA Jobs website](https://usajobs.gov).
 The Humanitarian Information Unit (HIU) has a staff of cartographers, geographers, analysts, and web GIS developers.

 HIU also typically has a State Department Foreign Service Officer on its staff; for information on Foreign Service careers, please visit [http://careers.state.gov/work/foreign-service/officer](http://careers.state.gov/work/foreign-service/officer).

-The Humanitarian Information Unit also participates in a variety of other internship and fellowship programs as follow that may interest you.
+The Humanitarian Information Unit also participates in a variety of other internship and fellowship programs that may interest you.

 For non-USG jobs in the humanitarian space, check out the United Nation's ReliefWeb Jobs site at [http://reliefweb.int/jobs](http://reliefweb.int/jobs).